AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InstanceHierarchyType/InternalElement.md

 InstanceHierarchyType.InternalElement Property
 ==============================================
-AutomationML 2.1 APIGets the List of wrappers for the InternalElements of the top level of the InstanceHierarchy.
+Gets the List of wrappers for the InternalElements of the top level of the InstanceHierarchy.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)